inspirai/Characterize-Anything/README.md

 ## 2) Demo

-We currently offer two types of demos:
+We currently offer two types of demos based on Gradio:

 1. **Interactive Static Demo**